reven0n/tp/docs/UserGuide.md

 - Pasting into emails or messages
 - Sending reminders or updates
 - Sharing contact information
-- **You can also click the file icon** next to each event for quick export!
+- **You can also click the file icon** next to each event for quick export available contacts!
 - Saves tons of time when sharing contact details

 </box>